 The applicable cleanup standards for VOC in groundwater in Wisconsin are presented in NR 140 Wis.
 Adm.
 Code.
 Groundwater VOC results will be compared with NR 140 standards.
 State groundwater quality standards have not been established for PFAS compounds.
-The DNR requested that Wisconsin Department of Health Services (DHS) DHS recommend a PFOA and PFOS groundwater health standard in Wisconsin.
-The Wisconsin Department of Health Services (DHS) has recommended that an enforcement standard of 20 ng/L and a preventative action limit of 2 ng/L be used for PFOA and PFOS individually and combined.
+The DNR requested that Wisconsin Department of Health Services (DHS) recommend a PFOA and PFOS groundwater health standard in Wisconsin.
+The DHS has recommended that an enforcement standard of 20 ng/L and a preventative action limit of 2 ng/L be used for PFOA and PFOS individually and combined.
 Note that state and federal soil and groundwater standards are periodically updated; results obtained from the assessment will be compared to the most recent standards available.
 Groundwater results will be compared with the standards presented in Table 6.